ful1e5/TheActionDev/README.md

 #### `ignore`

-File you wan't to ignore by this action.
-Below listed files ignored **globally** by this action.
+File you wan't to ignore by this action. listed files ignored **globally** by this action.

 - README.md
 - CONTRIBUTING.md